Baljann/random-quote-app/README.md

 ## 🚀 How It Works

 1. 🌀 **Next Quote**: Click the button to see a new random quote.
 2. 👍 **Like Button**: Click the heart icon to add a like to the current quote.
-Your likes will stay saved thanks to localStorage.

 ---